 It gives precisely what the customer actually wants.
 And, how the requirements will be fulfilled.

 Ques.54.
 What do you know about scope creep?

 Ans.
-Scope creep is also called requirement creep is a term that means uncontrolled changes in the project’s scope without the need to increase the other resources (schedule, budget) of the project.
+Scope creep is also called requirement creep.
+It means uncontrolled changes in the project’s scope without increasing the resources like schedule, budget.

-Customer needs do change over time and delivering a project that answers their needs often means altering the scope.
-Scope creep is therefore a reality that every good project manager expects and plans for.
+Customer needs do change over time.
+Delivering a project that answers their needs often means altering the scope.
+Therefore scope creep is a reality that every good project manager expects and plans for.

 Ques.55.
 How can you avoid Scope Creep?

 Ans.
 Scope creep can be avoided by using the following measures.

 - Plan and document all the requirements before starting the project.
 This will help in avoiding unnecessary last-minute changes.

 - Always create a project schedule.
 Many days before the start of the project.

 - Use a methodology that is agile and not reluctant to changes.